What were they thinking?

 Worcester Street

+As well as the two pedestrian shopping precincts Jellicoe proposed several other significant redevelopments.
 To the north, both sides of Worcester Street were to be redeveloped into shops, offices and garages.

 The triangle north of St. Aldate Street was to be an area of significant redevelopment around the Regal cinema which, having only recently been built, was to be retained.
 New shops would replace the existing street front either side of the cinema along St. Aldate Street.
 To the west of the cinema the shops would be part of a new shopping arcade with, on the north side, shops built along Northgate Street.
 North of the proposed extension of Worcester Street would be a multi-storey car park above shops.
 This block would also include a new conference hall with restaurant, roof-top terrace and space for entertainment.